Advances in Clinical and Experimental Medicine

 Graphical abstracts

 The journal Advances in Clinical and Experimental Medicine requires graphical abstracts (GAs) for papers accepted for publication.
-The editorial office of Adv Clin Exp Med does not offer graphic design or DTP services – the authors have to provide GAs in a finished form.
 The GAs should be submitted as a separate file in the submission system.

-TIPS ON HOW TO PREPARE A GA
+HOW TO PREPARE A GA?

 1) Neither one of the figures from the paper nor the PRISMA flowchart can serve as a GA.
 A GA should not contain tables or figures taken directly from the paper or whole paragraphs of text, or be compiled from several tables/figures from the manuscript.

 2) A GA cannot be text with illustrations – supplementing the text abstract with some graphics is insufficient.
+Neither should a GA include a caption.
+Please do not use the “Graphical abstract” heading in the image file.

-6) Do not use abbreviations that can be unclear without reading the text (obvious acronyms, like DNA, are, of course, a good choice).
+8) Presenting numerical data (like p-values) whose meaning is unclear outside the context of the whole paper has no sense in a GA.
+Do not use abbreviations that can be unclear without reading the text (obvious acronyms, like DNA, are, of course, a good choice).

-8) A GA must not include:
+9) A GA must not include:

 • reference showing how the paper should be cited;